kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

               echo "Buh-Bye!"
 ```

-Then, create a ProwJob that re-uses the Pipeline above.
-To re-use this pipeline you have to use a `pipelineRef` field, which is mutually exclusive to `pipelineSpec` field.
+Then, create a ProwJob that reuses the Pipeline above.
+To reuse this pipeline, you must use the `pipelineRef` field, which is mutually exclusive to the `pipelineSpec` field.
 This field works the same way as `taskRef`:

 ```yaml